Research

 Working Papers

-- Fixed Effects Nonlinear Panel Models with Heterogeneous Slopes: Identification and Consistency (with Ao Wang), Submitted
+- Fixed Effects Nonlinear Panel Models with Heterogeneous Slopes: Identification and Consistency (with Ao Wang), Revision requested at Journal of Econometrics

 [Abstract][Paper (version: Dec.
 2024)][Python package]